nagarajbhat/100DaysOfCode/README.md

 - Most of my code will be related to python, Machine learning, and Deep Learning.

-- I will be uploading my code on Github and keep a log of it.
+- **I will be uploading my code on Github and keep a log of it in this repository**.

 - If the project is interesting/useful I will write a blog post on my website.